doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 .. caution::

     The interface ``Symfony\Component\DependencyInjection\ContainerAwareInterface`` has been deprecated in Symfony 6.4 and removed in 7.0.
-If you use this version or newer, there is currently no way to inject dependencies in migrations.
+If you use this version or newer, there is currently no way to inject service container in migrations.

 Generating Migrations Automatically